HenrikBengtsson/port4me/README.md

 {alice}$ jupyter notebook --port "$(port4me)"
 ```

 As long as this port is available, `alice` will always get the same port across shell sessions and over time.
-For example, if they return week and retry, it's likely they still get:
+For example, if they return next week and retry, it's likely they still get:

 ```sh
 {alice}$ port4me